-11.1 Addressing Modes
+11.3 Addressing Modes

-The CPU uses eight addressing modes for flexibility in accessing data.
-The addressing modes define the manner in which the CPU finds the data required to execute an instruction.
-The eight addressing modes are the following
+The central processor unit (CPU) uses eight addressing modes for flexibility in accessing data.
+The addressing modes provide eight different ways for the CPU to find the data required to execute an instruction.

+The eight addressing modes are: